Tomas Tranströmer was born in Stockholm on April 15, 1931. He attended the University of Stockholm, where he studied psychology and poetry.

-"I am the place / where creation is working itself out,” he declares in his poem “The Outpost,” about which he wrote "This kind of religious idea recurs here and there in my poems of late, that I see a kind of meaning in being present, in using reality, in experiencing it, in making something of it.”
+In his later years, Tranströmer’s work gradually shifted from the traditional and ambitious nature poetry written in his early twenties toward a darker, personal, and more open verse.
+His work barrels into the void, striving to understand and grapple with the unknowable, searching for transcendence: “I am the place / where creation is working itself out,” he declares in his poem “The Outpost,” about which he wrote, “This kind of religious idea recurs here and there in my poems of late, that I see a kind of meaning in being present, in using reality, in experiencing it, in making something of it.”

-He read at many American universities, often with poet and friend Robert Bly.
-Tranströmer was a respected psychologist, and worked at a juvenile prison, and with the disabled, convicts, and drug addicts.
+Tranströmer read at many American universities, often with poet and friend Robert Bly.
+Tranströmer was also a respected psychologist and worked at a juvenile prison, as well as with the disabled, convicts, and those struggling with addiction.
 He lived in Vasteras, west of Stockholm.

 Tranströmer died on March 26, 2015, at the age of eighty-three.